 Travel in style to Bay of Plenty craft beer destinations such as Slab Brewing, The Island, Fitzpatrick’s Brewing Co and The Barrel Room, where you’ll have the chance to take a look where the magic happens behind the scenes, hear from the brewers and, of course, taste some of the best beer the Bay has to offer.

 The five-hour Brewbus ‘Beers in the Bay’ tour will immerse you in a story-telling journey, with tastings at four iconic Bay of Plenty locations and a beer-matched lunch.
 If you are short on time, Brewbus offers a shorter 3-hour afternoon experience and can cater for small and large groups for incentive, team building and corporate events.

 Departs: Tauranga Beers in the Bay – 12:30 pm Wednesday to Sunday.

 The Cider Factorie in Te Puna has been ‘crushing it in the Bay of Plenty since 2012’ with its Core, Artisan, Reserve and Specialty ranges of cider.

-Owners Simon and Rowena Pearce – both qualified wine makers who have spent time working in the Hawke’s Bay, Margaret River and Yarra Valley wine regions – opened a restaurant on-site in 2017, which focuses on sharing plates and platters, designed to complement their ciders.
+Owners Simon and Rowena Pearce – both qualified winemakers who have spent time working in the Hawke’s Bay, Margaret River and Yarra Valley wine regions – opened a restaurant on-site in 2017, that focusses on sharing plates and platters designed to complement their ciders.

-Give the feijoa apple cider a try for a distinctively New Zealand summer taste or, for something extra special, try the Reserve range, crafted in the same style as many of the world’s top sparkling wines.
+Give the feijoa apple cider a try for a distinctively New Zealand summer taste, or for something extra special, try the Reserve range which is crafted in the same style as many of the world’s top sparkling wines.

 17 Gateway Crescent, Whakatāne